gwu-libraries/sfm-ui/docs/collections.rst

 provide one, the other will be looked up and displayed in the SFM UI during the first harvest.
 The NSID is a unique identifier and does not change; usernames may be changed but are unique.

+Usernames can be difficult to find, so to ensure that you have the correct account, use `this tool <http://www.webpagefx.com/tools/idgettr/>`_ to find the NSID from the account URL (i.e., the URL when viewing the account on the Flickr website).

 For each user, the user's information will be collected using Flickr's `people.getInfo <https://www.flickr.com/services/api/flickr.people.getInfo.html>`_